nmarley/blu/design.md

 __TODO: Finish this design__

 All encryption is done via age keys.
-Currently only single-key symmetric is supported.
+Currently only single-keypair asymmetric encryption is supported.